d3b-center/fw-gear-extract-slide-metadata/README.md

 ## Usage

-Run at the session-level (either in batch or on a single session).
+Run at the file-level.

 ### Inputs

-File to process
+* input-file: File to process

 ### Configuration